 For the Consumer

 Applies to abatacept: powder for solution, solution

-Along with its needed effects, abatacept (the active ingredient contained in Orencia) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, abatacept (the active ingredient contained in Orencia) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking abatacept:More common
+If any of the following side effects occur while taking abatacept, check with your doctor or nurse immediately:More common

 - Back pain

 - bloody or cloudy urine

 - cough producing mucus

 - lower back or side pain